RoseyLemonz/RoseyLemonz/README.md

 ### Heyo!
-Currently a software developer student in Finland
+Currently studying software development in Finland

 I'm also interested in music, video editing and cooking